Causality-oriented robustness: exploiting general noise interventions: Introduction

+In Section \ref{sec:adaptive}, we explore extensions of DRIG to semi-supervised settings.
+In particular, when we have access to samples from a test distribution of interest, we develop the extension DRIG-A that selects hyperparameters to adapt to the test distribution.
+In settings where we have access to a large set of unlabeled samples and a small set of labeled data from the test distribution, we present DRIG-A+.
+This method extends the DRIG formulation to have a matrix of hyperparameters, where the hyperparameters allow for much more flexible robustness; these hyperparameters are again chosen from the semi-supervised data. {We theoretically demonstrate that DRIG-A+ yields smaller test error (in population) as compared to the ordinary least squares (OLS) estimator obtained from the semi-supervised samples}.

-A visual summary of our methodological contributions is presented in Figure~\ref{fig:trade_off}, highlighting how DRIG (and its extensions) interpolate between in-distribution prediction and causality by exploiting heterogeneity in the training data.
+Finally, we conduct real-data analysis on single-cell and intensive health care data in \ref{sec:real_data_experiments}.
+A visual summary of our methodological contributions is presented in Figure~\ref{fig:directional_shift}(right), highlighting how DRIG (and its extensions) interpolate between in-distribution prediction and causality by exploiting heterogeneity in the training data.